 Ever since the 1950s, cars and trucks have been built with either standard or optional climate control systems.
 The air conditioning uses a refrigerant called R134a to fuel a thermal reaction that emits cold air, and the A/C condenser on your GMC 250 acts like a radiator (it also looks like one) by cooling the refrigerant after it leaves the compressor, and then sends it to the drier and expansion valve.
-You can locate your GMC 250 A/C condenser sitting right in front of your radiator, as that is the easiest place to soak up air while your car is driving.
-If you notice the A/C condenser is leaking, then only mild or slightly cool air will blow into your interior because it is losing refrigerant.
+You will usually find your GMC 250 A/C condenser mounted at the front of your vehicle near the radiator, because that is the best place for it to absorb the air stream as your car or truck moves down the road.
+If you notice the A/C condenser is leaking, then you will likely notice your air conditioning blowing lukewarm air as a result of the lack of refrigerant.

-Get your 250 back on the road with the highest quality repair parts from the experts at Car Parts Discount.
-Buy all the car parts you will ever need from carpartsdiscount.com and save time and money on all your upcoming repairs.
-At Car Parts Discount, we have live customer service members on the phone with enough expertise to help you select the correct GMC 250 part for your needs.
+Bring your 250 back to life with the highest quality new or rebuilt parts from the experts at Car Parts Discount.
+At Car Parts Discount, we have live customer service members here with enough expertise to help you buy the correct GMC 250 part for your project or repair.
+Don't let a broken A/C Condenser spell the end of your car, truck, or SUV, and don't risk lowering its resale value by buying anything but the highest quality repair parts.
 All the GMC 250 A/C Condenser parts on this page will fit vehicles made in 1959, 1958, 1957, 1956, 1955, 1954, 1953, 1952, 1951.
 Choose your year below to refine your search.